MaCaki/image_manager/README.md

 #### TODO

 - [X] Allow creation of a patient by uploading _several_ images at the same time.
-- [ ] Display images under each patient.
+- [X] Display images under each patient.
+- [X] Create a user login flow and add LoginRequiredMixin to all relevant views.
+- [ ] Allow changin password.
+- [ ] Add SuperuserRequiredMixin to delete views.

 - [ ] Store images in S3 in production.
-- [ ] Create a user login flow.
+- [ ] Add drag and drop : https://www.calazan.com/adding-drag-and-drop-image-uploads-to-your-django-site-in-5-minutes-with-dropzonejs/
 - [ ] Write functions to add grades for patients from users.
 - [ ] Create a UI to grade patients.